Skip to main content

 What is a knowledge management system?

-A knowledge management system (KMS) is a way to implement a knowledge management process into a business using tools, software or documentation, which employees or customers can share, add to and use.
-A KMS will optimise the capture, organisation, storage and distribution of company knowledge.
+A knowledge management system (KMS) is a platform that helps you implement a knowledge management process using tools, software, or documentation, which employees or customers can share, add to, and use.
+A KMS is designed to capture, organise, store, and distribute company knowledge.

 How to build a knowledge management system